niuers/AlwaysLearning/Spark/Spark.md

 1. Parquet is optimized for the Write Once Read Many (WORM) paradigm.
 It's slow to write, but incredibly fast to read, especially when you're only accessing a subset of the total columns.
 For use cases requiring operating on entire columns (???) of data, a format like CSV, JSON or even AVRO should be used.
 1. If you use 'inferSchema' while loading a csv file, in order to determine with certainty the proper data types to assign to each column, Spark has to READ AND PARSE THE ENTIRE DATASET.
 This can be a very high cost, especially when the number of files/rows/columns is large.
 It also does no processing while it's inferring the schema, so if you thought it would be running your actual transformation code while it's inferring the schema, sorry, it won't.
 Spark has to therefore read your file(s) TWICE instead of ONCE.

+# Testing in Spark
+1. you should almost always favor running in cluster mode (or in client mode on the cluster itself) to reduce latency between the executors and the driver.

+## Spark provides three locations to configure the system:

+### Spark properties control most application parameters and can be set by using a SparkConf object
+The SparkConf manages all of our application configurations.
+You create one via the import statement, as shown in the example that follows.
+After you create it, the SparkConf is immutable for that specific Spark Application.

+### Java system properties

+### Hardcoded configuration files

+1. Within a given Spark Application, multiple parallel jobs can run simultaneously if they were submitted from separate threads.
+By job, in this section, we mean a Spark action and any tasks that need to run to evaluate that action.
+Spark’s scheduler is fully thread-safe and supports this use case to enable applications that serve multiple requests (e.g., queries for multiple users).

+By default, Spark’s scheduler runs jobs in FIFO fashion.
+If the jobs at the head of the queue don’t need to use the entire cluster, later jobs can begin to run right away, but if the jobs at the head of the queue are large, later jobs might be delayed significantly.

+It is also possible to configure fair sharing between jobs.
+Under fair sharing, Spark assigns tasks between jobs in a round-robin fashion so that all jobs get a roughly equal share of cluster resources.
+This means that short jobs submitted while a long job is running can begin receiving resources right away and still achieve good response times without waiting for the long job to finish.
+This mode is best for multiuser settings.

+1. If you are going to deploy on-premises, the best way to combat the resource utilization problem is to use a cluster manager that allows you to run many Spark applications and dynamically reassign resources between them, or even allows non-Spark applications on the same cluster.
+All of Spark’s supported cluster managers allow multiple concurrent applications, but YARN and Mesos have better support for dynamic sharing and also additionally support non-Spark workloads.

+## Standalone Mode
+Spark’s standalone cluster manager is a lightweight platform built specifically for Apache Spark workloads.
+Using it, you can run multiple Spark Applications on the same cluster.
+It also provides simple interfaces for doing so but can scale to large Spark workloads.
+The main disadvantage of the standalone mode is that it’s more limited than the other cluster managers—in particular, your cluster can only run Spark.
+It’s probably the best starting point if you just want to quickly get Spark running on a cluster, however, and you do not have experience using YARN or Mesos.

+## Spark on YARN
+Hadoop YARN is a framework for job scheduling and cluster resource management.
+Even though Spark is often (mis)classified as a part of the “Hadoop Ecosystem,” in reality, Spark has little to do with Hadoop.

+The number of knobs is naturally larger than that of Spark’s standalone mode because Hadoop YARN is a generic scheduler for a large number of different execution frameworks.

+cluster mode has the spark driver as a process managed by the YARN cluster, and the client can exit after creating the application.
+In client mode, the driver will run in the client process and therefore YARN will be responsible only for granting executor resources to the application, not maintaining the master node.
+Also of note is that in cluster mode, Spark doesn’t necessarily run on the same machine on which you’re executing.
+Therefore libraries and external jars must be distributed manually or through the --jars command-line argument.

+## Spark on Mesos
+Apache Mesos is another clustering system that Spark can run on.
+In the Mesos project’s own words:

+Apache Mesos abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.

+For the most part, Mesos intends to be a datacenter scale-cluster manager that manages not just short-lived applications like Spark, but long-running applications like web applications or other resource interfaces.
+Mesos is the heaviest-weight cluster manager, simply because you might choose this cluster manager only if your organization already has a large-scale deployment of Mesos, but it makes for a good cluster manager nonetheless.

+## Application Scheduling
+Spark has several facilities for scheduling resources between computations.
+First, recall that, as described earlier in the book, each Spark Application runs an independent set of executor processes.
+Cluster managers provide the facilities for scheduling across Spark applications.
+Second, within each Spark application, multiple jobs (i.e., Spark actions) may be running concurrently if they were submitted by different threads.
+This is common if your application is serving requests over the network.
+Spark includes a fair scheduler to schedule resources within each application.
+We introduced this topic in the previous chapter.

+## DYNAMIC ALLOCATION
+If you would like to run multiple Spark Applications on the same cluster, Spark provides a mechanism to dynamically adjust the resources your application occupies based on the workload.
+This means that your application can give resources back to the cluster if they are no longer used, and request them again later when there is demand.

+This feature is disabled by default and available on all coarse-grained cluster managers; that is, standalone mode, YARN mode, and Mesos coarse-grained mode.

+One of the more important considerations is the number and type of applications you intend to be running.
+For instance, YARN is great for HDFS-based applications but is not commonly used for much else.
+Additionally, it’s not well designed to support the cloud, because it expects information to be available on HDFS.
+Also, compute and storage is largely coupled together, meaning that scaling your cluster involves scaling both storage and compute instead of just one or the other.
+Mesos does improve on this a bit conceptually, and it supports a wide range of application types, but it still requires pre-provisioning machines and, in some sense, requires buy-in at a much larger scale.
+For instance, it doesn’t really make sense to have a Mesos cluster for only running Spark Applications.
+Spark standalone mode is the lightest-weight cluster manager and is relatively simple to understand and take advantage of, but then you’re going to be building more application management infrastructure that you could get much more easily by using YARN or Mesos.

+Typically Spark stores shuffle blocks (shuffle output) on a local disk on that particular node.